-- Test 72 hours before departure, and upload negative result into the Alaska Travel Portal.
+- Obtain molecular-based test 72 hours before departure and upload negative result into the Alaska Travel Portal.

 - If tested 72 hours before departure and awaiting results, travelers will need to upload proof of test taken into the Alaska Travel Portal and quarantine at personal expense while waiting.

 - If a non-resident arrives without a pre-test, testing is available for $250 per test.
 The traveler will be required to quarantine at personal expense while waiting on results.

 Testing will remain available at no cost to Alaska residents, who will also have an option for a 14-day quarantine.
 Alaska residents traveling back to home communities in rural Alaska will now have the option of testing at the airport sites to prevent bringing the virus into our small communities.